Real-time Velocity Profile Optimization for Time-Optimal Maneuvering with Generic Acceleration Constraints: METHODOLOGY

-As depicted in Fig. \ref{fig:FB_diagram}, the proposed FBGA method solves the problem \eqref{eq_OCP_problem} using the following inputs: \begin{itemize} \item The path to be driven, in the form of a vector of curvilinear abscissas $\boldsymbol s $ and corresponding curvatures $\boldsymbol \kappa $:

-\item The initial speed $v_{\mathrm{ini}}$ and the top speed $v_{\max}$. \item The g-g-v acceleration constraints, expressed by the arbitrary function $\Gamma_y^\pm(v_x)$ and $\Gamma_x^\pm(a_y,v_x)$ in \eqref{eq_OCP_ay_constr}-\eqref{eq_OCP_ax_constr}, which can represent any shape of the g-g-v envelope. \end{itemize} FBGA outputs arrays of speed and acceleration profiles $\{\boldsymbol{v}_x, \boldsymbol{a}_x, \boldsymbol{a}_y\}$\footnote{In post-processing, FBGA returns $v_x(t)$, $a_x(t)$, and $a_y(t)$ $\forall\, t \in [0,T]$.}, and the maneuver time $T$.
+As depicted in Fig. \ref{fig:FB_diagram}, the proposed FBGA method solves the problem \eqref{eq_OCP_problem} using the following inputs: \begin{enumerate} \item The path to be driven, in the form of vectors of curvilinear abscissas $\boldsymbol s = [s_1, \ldots, s_N]$ and corresponding curvatures $\boldsymbol \kappa = [\kappa_1, \ldots, \kappa_N] $. \item The initial speed $v_{\mathrm{ini}}$ and the top speed $v_{\max}$. \item The g-g-v acceleration constraints, expressed by the arbitrary function $\Gamma_y^\pm(v_x)$ and $\Gamma_x^\pm(a_y,v_x)$ in \eqref{eq_OCP_ay_constr}-\eqref{eq_OCP_ax_constr}, which can represent any shape of the g-g-v envelope. \end{enumerate} FBGA outputs arrays of speed and acceleration profiles $\{\boldsymbol{v}_x, \boldsymbol{a}_x, \boldsymbol{a}_y\}$\footnote{In post-processing, FBGA returns $v_x(t)$, $a_x(t)$, and $a_y(t)$ $\forall\, t \in [0,T]$.}, and the maneuver time $T$.
 Algorithm \ref{alg_FWBW} and Fig. \ref{fig:FB_diagram} provide an overview of the FBGA method.
-For each of the $N-1$ path segments defined by \eqref{eq_path_s_kappa}, Algorithm \ref{alg_FWBW} performs the following three steps: calculation of the maximum saturated speed given the lateral acceleration bounds (line~\ref{alg:fb_velsat}), forward pass (line~\ref{alg:fb_forward}), and backward pass (line~\ref{alg:fb_backward}).
+For each of the $N-1$ path segments, Algorithm \ref{alg_FWBW} performs the following three steps: calculation of the maximum saturated speed given the lateral acceleration bounds (line~\ref{alg:fb_velsat}), forward pass (line~\ref{alg:fb_forward}), and backward pass (line~\ref{alg:fb_backward}).
 The total maneuver time $T$ is obtained as the sum of the individual segment durations (line~\ref{alg:fb_time}), each computed via \eqref{eq_OCP_T_s}.
 The lateral acceleration vector $\boldsymbol{a}_y$ is finally given by the Hadamard product of the curvature $\boldsymbol{\kappa}$ and the squared velocity profile $\boldsymbol{v}_x^2$ (line~\ref{alg:fb_time}).

 Fig. \ref{fig:algorithm_phases} illustrates the three main phases of the FBGA on an example scenario.
 These phases, detailed in Algorithms \ref{alg_Vmax}-\ref{alg_BW}, share a custom root-finding routine, named \textsc{SOLVE}, which computes function zeros with a custom non-derivative method.
-Its implementation follows \cite{brent2013algorithms} and is available in our open-source code.
+Optimality proofs of our FBGA with generic acceleration constraints are an open research question.
+However, optimality proofs exist for convex or rectangular g-g shapes and linear dynamics (in the control) \cite{velenis2008minimum,frego2017semi}.